 Caffeine shampoo for hair loss has been shown to be almost as effective as Minoxidil for promoting hair growth .
 So it can be a great way to minimise continuing hair loss and promote growth in your transplanted hairs.

-Despite this, you shouldn’t use caffeine shampoo until at least 14 days after your procedure.
+Despite this, you shouldn’t use caffeine shampoo until at least 14 days after your hair restoration procedure.
 Until then, use the shampoo recommended or provided by your surgeon.

 How to deal with post-transplant itchiness

 An itchy scalp is a common side effect of hair transplantation.
-It can affect both the donor and recipient sites.
-But scratching your scalp is a very easy way to dislodge your hair grafts and compromise the success of your hair transplant.
+It can affect both the donor area and recipient sites.
+However, scratching your scalp is a very easy way to dislodge your hair grafts and compromise the success of your hair transplant.

-Washing your hair can reduce scalp itchiness — but don’t be tempted to scratch your head while you wash it .
-Minimise the risk by keeping your nails cut short, taking antihistamines, and spraying your head with a saline solution.
+Washing your hair can reduce scalp itchiness, jus don’t be tempted to scratch your head while you wash it .
+Minimise this risk by keeping your nails cut short, taking antihistamines, and spraying your head with a saline solution.